Music Hall (Clinton, New Jersey)

 The Music Hall was a historic theatre located at 23 West Main Street in Clinton, Hunterdon County, New Jersey.
-It was added to the National Register of Historic Places on May 7, 1982 for its significance in commerce, education, music, theatre and film.
+It was added to the National Register of Historic Places on May 7, 1982, for its significance in commerce, education, music, theatre and film.
+In 1995, it was also listed as a contributing property of the Clinton Historic District.

 History

 The Music Hall was built in 1890 and presented performances of many forms of American popular entertainment.

 On May 15, 2016, a fire destroyed the interior of the building, then known as Clinton Center.
 It was demolished later that year.